 I think you already will have a sense of what might mean in terms of tuning.
-CA have already alluded that this new larger DD, combined with the single BA for the highs has been tuned differently to the original so this is not a cosmetic tweak.
+CA has already alluded that this new larger DD, combined with the single BA for the highs has been tuned differently from the original so this is not a cosmetic tweak.

 The Polaris 2 retains the Cerulean blue theme of the original Polaris and the classic edged body design.
 It also seems to retain similar dimensions with no change in overall size.

 However, instead of the polymer ceramic composite Cerakote coating and darker faceplate, the new design is now finished with a single blue anodized coating throughout with a black triple screw finish.
 I much prefer this finish over the older two-tone finish.

 Despite being the same size as the original version the Polaris 2 build looks a bit more streamlined with a lower profile screw aesthetic and a slimmer faceplate.

 The darker tone and shape of the nozzle also blend in better with those new screws.
 Two major changes in the nozzle are the use of the new grill designs from the Comet, IO, and Atlas as well as the switch from hard plastics to a black-coated stainless-steel finish.

 The Polaris 2 MMCX connectors are new in design and use a custom beryllium/copper insulated design.
 I must say they look a lot tidier than the older traditional design of the original Polaris and so far, I have had zero issues pinching and detaching the MMCX cable.

 The new cable is the same cable now used with the recently launched IO which is their higher-tier SPC Litz.
 It is a worthy upgrade on the original Polaris copper Litz cable.